 On-Site Ecology & Management Plans

 Flynn Furney has extensive experience in providing ecological supervision for a range of construction projects, including drainage and sewerage schemes, windfarms, flood relief schemes and more.
-We can prepare tailored Construction Environmental Management Plans (CEMPs) for each project, as well as fulfilling the role of Ecological Clerk of Works (ECoW) where required.
-A description of CEMPs and ECoWs are given below.
+We can prepare tailored Construction Environmental Management Plans for each project and fulfil the role of Ecological Clerk of Works where required.

 - Advise on protecting valued biodiversity features on construction sites.

 - Provide practical, site-specific and proportionate assistance on how their clients can achieve compliance with environmental legislation.

 - Avoid unexpected costs, delays to project timetables, or adverse publicity that may have future negative implications

 - Manage ecological operatives engaged in ecological mitigation activities, e.g. translocation of protected species.